Kunthive/Crypto/public/newsletters/CR-Music NFT Bubble.md

-# MR PRO | Did The Music NFT Bubble Just Pop?
+# Did The Music NFT Bubble Just Pop?

 ## And where do we go from here...